kubernetes/website/docs/concepts/configuration/manage-compute-resources-container.md

 You can see that the Container was terminated because of `reason:OOM Killed`, where `OOM` stands for Out Of Memory.

-## Local ephemeral storage (Alpha feature)
+## Local ephemeral storage (alpha feature)

-Kubernetes version 1.8 introduces local ephemeral storage resource.
-The management of local ephemeral storage is very similar to memory resource.
+Kubernetes version 1.8 introduces a resource for local ephemeral storage.
+The management of local ephemeral storage is very similar to memory resources.

+**Note:** Local ephemeral storage is an alpha feature in version 1.8.
+{: .note}

 Each Container of a Pod can specify one or more of the following: